 If you intend on traveling outside of the U.S. it’s a good idea to purchase some form of travel medical insurance, even if you're in good health.
 This way, you’re not stuck paying medical costs up-front in the case of an accident or emergency, since most U.S. health insurance policies don’t provide coverage abroad.

 You may also consider opting for a comprehensive health insurance policy, which also offers trip cancellation, lost luggage and trip delay coverage, but it will cost more.
 These benefits usually come with premium travel credit cards.
+Read more in our article on credit cards with travel insurance.

 A 2022 study from GeoBlue found that 13% of people have had medical issues while traveling abroad that required care.
 At the same time, the study found that 76% of consumers either don't know how they would pay for medical treatment abroad or likely won't have adequate coverage, and 46% expect to use their existing domestic health insurance plan.